MCT-master/mct-master.github.io/README.md

 ## Markdown

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language with plain text formatting syntax.
 It is mainly designed so that it can be converted Hypertext Markup Language (HTML), the standard markup language for creating web pages and web applications.
+It has been basically designed for those who want to avoid to write in HTML, it is designed for humans!

 * A useful Markdown cheatsheet can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 * A table showing how the Markdown syntax is converted to HTML can be found [here](https://en.wikipedia.org/wiki/Markdown#Example).